-- FNHC staff who administer Buccal Midazolam as indicated for the emergency treatment of prolonged epilepsy seizures - FNHC staff who may provide training to others, including non-FNHC staff, in the administration of Buccal Midazolam in the community
+- FNHC staff who administer buccal midazolam as indicated for the emergency treatment of prolonged epilepsy seizures - FNHC staff who provide training to others including non-FNHC staff for the administration of buccal midazolam (e.g. schools, care homes) in the community

-This clinical policy and SOPs outline the prescribing, supply, storage, and administration of Buccal Midazolam.
-The administration of Buccal Midazolam should be undertaken in accordance with this document and the FNHC Medicines Policy.
+This clinical policy and SOPs outline the prescribing, supply, storage, and administration of buccal midazolam.
+The administration of buccal midazolam should be undertaken in accordance with this document and the FNHC Medicines Policy.

-The term Buccal Midazolam will be used throughout this document to mean all the different Buccal Midazolam preparations available.
-Buccal Midazolam is also known as Midazolam oromucosal solution.
+The term buccal midazolam will be used throughout this document to mean all the different buccal midazolam preparations available.
+Buccal midazolam is also known as midazolam oromucosal solution.